 The writing studio is committed to helping University of Florida students meet their academic and professional goals by becoming better writers.
-Visit the writing studio online at http://writing.ufl.edu/writing-studio/ or in 2215 Turlington Hall for one-on-one consultations and workshops.
+Visit the writing studio online at http://writing.ufl.edu/writing-studio/ Links to an external site.or in 2215 Turlington Hall for one-on-one consultations and workshops.